org-metaeffekt/metaeffekt-bom-essentials/README.md

 #### Bill of Materials (BOM)

 A Bill of Materials is listing details of an asset in a human- or machine-readable fashion.
 BOMs can contain hierarchy or relationship information.

+#### Supplier

+The supplier is a person or legal entity that produces a Software or Hardware Asset.
+The supplier is the originator, creator, or manufacturer of an Asset.

+#### Distributor

+A distributor may distribute Software and Hardware Assets.
+The Software and Hardware Assets are not modified as such and distributed "AS IS".

+#### Vendor

+A vendor is a supplier or distributor that acts in a commercial context / relationship with a consumer of an Asset.

 ### Software